Zotigh/elapsed-days/README.md

 ## Basic task

-One useful date-only operation is the calculation of the number of calendar days between some agreed-upon starting date (for the sake of consistency, we'll use January 1, 1970 for this purpose) and a specified ending date.
-This is our basic task here.
+One useful date-only operation is the calculation of the number of calendar days between some agreed-upon starting date and a specified ending date.
+That is our basic task here.

 ### Background